builduilabs/tailwind-mastery/12-styling-the-channel-list/README.md

 # Styling the channel list

-Learn how to use the spacing and group utilities to style a list of items.
+Learn how to use spacing and group utilities to style a list of items.